 Our fleet consists of 20 Optimist prams, 7 Laser Picos and 6 Lasers.
 Instructors stay close to the sailors in Zodiacs and a Boston Whaler.

 Emma Connell has been with NYSS since the first season when she was an Opti sailor.
-She progressed through the NYSS program sailing Picos, then Lasers.
-In 2012, she completed her season and immediately began a search and bought her own Laser.
-After earning her Jr. Counselor certification, she continued her education and in 2013 earned her Level 1 Instructor Certification, then in 2015 earned her Level II Instructor Certification.
+She progressed through the NYSS program and earned her Jr. Counselor certification.
+Emma then continued her education in 2013 to earn her Level 1 Instructor Certification, and in 2015 earned her Level 2 Instructor Certification.
 When she isn’t enjoying Northport, Emma calls Oak Park, Illinois her home.
-She attends college at John Carroll University where she studies Exercise Science for a career in physical therapy, while also continuing to pursue sailing and swimming.
-Emma looks forward to summer spending time with her family and sharing her enthusiasm for sailing in Northport Bay.
+She is a 2018 graduate of John Carroll University where she obtained a B.A. in Exercise Science and hopes to attend a Doctor of Physical Therapy program in the Fall of 2019.
+She loves swimming, sailing, and is looking forward to summer, spending time with her family, and sharing her enthusiasm for sailing in Northport Bay.